rhdunn/libclangpy/README.md

    version of libclang, a version number specifies the version of libclang this API is fully supported by libclangpy in (e.g. `2.7` indicates that libclangpy supports the libclang 2.7 version of this API).

+__NOTE__: The `clang_setUseExternalASTGeneration` API was removed in libclang 2.9, so is not supported in libclangpy.

 ## License